Why art therapy and child life therapy?

 Therapy can be helpful for people who are having social and emotional difficulties in their lives.
 If you find that you or your children are struggling and that things are not improving and social and emotional concerns are affecting different areas of life such as school, work, and relationships with others you may consider coming to therapy.
 Therapy can be a way to problem solve, develop effective coping skills to deal with everyday stressors, increase quality of life, engage in reflection, create a support network, improve interpersonal relationships, and help children and adolescents with normal development issues.
 Therapy is a judgment free zone.
 Together the therapist and client will work together as a team to come up with therapeutic goals for the client and interventions to help the client reach his or her goals.
 The therapist and client will work together and have open communication to monitor the client’s progress in therapy.

 What to expect when coming in for an appointment?

 If the client is under the age of 18 the first session will be with the client’s parent or caregiver.
 The therapist will collect information about the client and the current issues from the client’s parent or caregiver.
-The following sessions will be with the client only (so long as the client that is under the age of 18 is comfortable with this).
+The following sessions will be one-on-one with the client.
 These sessions will be 50 minutes in length with the client that is under 18 and the therapist will do a brief check in with the client’s parent or caregiver during the last 5 minutes of the session.
-After 3 to 4 sessions with the client the therapist will meet individually with the client’s parent or caregiver again to discuss the therapeutic treatment plan, goals for the client provide additional referrals and resources if needed.
+After 3 to 4 sessions with the client the therapist will meet individually with the client’s parent or caregiver again to discuss the therapeutic treatment plan, goals for the client and provide additional referrals and resources if needed.
 Generally the first 3 sessions are get to know you sessions where the client and the therapist work together to collect background information, family history, identify strengths and challenges.
 The client and the therapist will work together to create therapeutic goals and will discuss the client’s expectations of therapy.